May 13, 2025 by Lenny Rudow

 • Pontoon boats aren’t the best choice for rough water.

-• The life expectancy of a pontoon boat is generally shorter than that of a molded fiberglass boat.
+• The life expectancy of a pontoon boat may be shorter than that of a molded fiberglass boat, because some (not all) manufacturers use lighter-duty materials like wood decks and/or plastic parts.

-• Since most pontoons have rotomolded seat bases, which don’t fit as exactly as fiberglass parts, most of the storage areas aren’t entirely waterproof.
+• Since most pontoons have rotomolded seat bases, which don’t fit as precisely as fiberglass parts, most of the storage areas aren’t entirely waterproof.

 • Some pontoons are made strictly for freshwater use and parts may suffer from corrosion issues if used in saltwater environments.